 40-50 year olds

-That thing called retirement which once seemed so far away is now just over the horizon and this is the time to really start thinking about retirement goals – what do you want to be able to do in retirement and when do you want to stop working?
+That thing called retirement which once seemed so far away is now just over the horizon.
+This is the time to really start thinking about retirement goals.
+What do you want to be able to do in retirement and when do you want to stop working?
 This will help employees decide what kind of income they think they will need and then look at what income they will actually have.
 If the gap is terrifying the good news is that they can still do something about it.

 They could start paying more into their pension or even look at opening a SIPP.
 However, remember higher earners need to be cautious and ensure they don’t get too close to their lifetime allowance savings which will see higher tax eat into their pension savings.
 As pension strategies are more complicated at this age, it’s beneficial to seek advice from our financial planning service.